 The History of Inverness & District Motor Cycle Club Ltd:

-The club committee met and discussed matters and after taking advice from the Scottish ACU, formed a limited company to manage the club, incorporated on 7th December 2005 as a private company, limited by guarantee registered as a Scottish company called Inverness & District Motor Cycle Club Ltd’.
+Eventually the club committee met and discussed matters and after taking advice from the Scottish ACU, formed a limited company to manage the club, this involved incorporation on 7th December 2005 as a private company, limited by guarantee, registered as a Scottish company called ‘Inverness & District Motor Cycle Club Ltd’.
 This limited the liability of the organisation.